jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Match all function names "in scope" literally, without a regex.
 Then use function matches in subsequent transformations (e.g. transform definitions, transform args, transform return values)
     - Maybe we can also match function names in specific files

-- spatch needing two runs to work
-  - Example now is `drivers/scsi/lpfc/`
-    - Actually this one doesn't even work when we run spatch twice at the top-level.
-Only works when running that dir directly. wtf
-  - Am I using the regexes correctly?
-Do I need to replace `debugfs` with `.*debugfs.*`?
-Test just the single simple rule for catching dentrys with debug-looking names
-  - `bnxt_re.h` has an event simpler one that wasn't caught
-  - Only change I can think of is changing the regex to include `dbgfs`, but that doesn't apply to some of the misses
-  - Try it by itself with no changes applied.
-  - I wonder if we have to split up our cocci script to run in stages
 - Catch `struct dentry *root, *entry;` on one line
   - Idea: if any one of the vars is implicated, change the type for all of them
   - Maybe we need `declaration`.
 From the cocci docs: